Introduction to Pandeia for Roman

 Pandeia functionality in general and its Roman functionality in particular is still in continued development.
 The present implementation is available to the community as a beta version.

-The Roman Mission is not yet in development and observatory designs continue to evolve.
+The Roman Mission is in development and observatory designs continue to evolve.
 Hence, Pandeia simulations may not accurately reflect the actual future observatory.

 At this stage the model for the WFI makes several assumptions and approximations:

-- The Pandeia Roman WFI model is based on the Phase B payload design and incorporates information from the GSFC Instrument Reference Information files.
+- The Pandeia Roman WFI model is based on the Phase C payload design and incorporates information from the GSFC Instrument Reference Information files.

 - The filter transmission for broadband PSF and Pandeia calculations is assumed to be flat across the filter bandpass.

-- The instrument modes, including details such as available readout patterns and subarray configurations, are modeled after those currently planned for JWST's NIRCam imager (including the NIRCam imaging and grism modes).
+- The instrument modes, including details such as available readout patterns and subarray configurations, are modeled after JWST's NIRCam instrument (including the NIRCam imaging and grism modes).

 Credits, Acknowledgements, and Feedback